-- 4.1.1 This pre-construction information is to provide information to tendering contractors on the health and safety matters they need to take into consideration during the construction of the adventure golf course. - 4.1.2 The site for the work is located within a very busy park, close to two children's playgrounds, and adherence to strict health and safety procedures is therefore crucial.
+- 4.1.1 This pre-construction information is to provide information to tendering contractors on the health and safety matters they need to take into consideration during the construction of the adventure golf course. - 4.1.2 The site for the work is located in the centre of the gardens, close to two tennis courts and bowling rink.
+Adherence to strict health and safety procedures is therefore crucial.